SamsonYuBaiJian/pip/README.md

-# PIP: Physical Interaction Prediction via Mental Imagery with Span Selection
+# PIP: Physical Interaction Prediction via Mental Simulation with Span Selection

 ## Configurations
 - **task_type**: Task to run experiments for, can be "contact", "contain", "stability" or "combined".